Die a Happy Man

 "Die a Happy Man" is a song co-written and recorded by American country music singer Thomas Rhett.
 It was released on September 28, 2015, by Valory Music Group as the second single from his second studio album, Tangled Up.
 Rhett wrote the song with Sean Douglas and Joe Spargur.
 American singer Tori Kelly is featured on a pop remix included on the deluxe edition.
 The song peaked at number 21 on the US Billboard Hot 100, becoming his highest-charting single on that chart.

 Content

 "Die a Happy Man" is composed in the key of D major, featuring a moderately slow tempo and a chord progression of D-Bm-G-D. The song features organ, acoustic guitar, and steel guitar.
 Rhett wrote the song about his wife, Lauren, and said he was inspired by Ed Sheeran's "Thinking Out Loud".
 According to an interview with Smooth Radio, he wrote the song with Sean Douglas and Joe Spargur while "in a parking lot in Arkansas".

-The chorus of the song is similar to that of "Emerald Dream" by Niklas Johansson.
+The chorus of the song is similar to that of "Emerald Dream" by Niklas Johansson that came out in 2017.